 - Add the cream cheese and lower the heat to medium, stirring until the cheese has melted down.

 - Squeeze the excess moisture from the spinach and add to the pot.
-Add the chicken stock one cup at a time, stirring each addition until well combined.
+Add the chicken stock one cup at a time, stirring after each addition until well combined.
 Lastly, add the chopped artichoke hearts and stir thoroughly.